alvaroaguirre/alvaroaguirre.github.io/index.md

 ### Contact me

-Feel free to send me an email at: <alvaroaguirre@outlook.com>.
+Feel free to reach me at: <alvaro@alvaroaguirre.com>.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/alvaro-aguirre/).